Your Step-By-Step Real Estate License Renewal Guide (Updated for 2023)

 Below, we’re sharing everything you need to know about renewing your MA real estate license.

-How much does it cost to renew your MA real estate license?
 The fee for renewing your Massachusetts real estate license is as follows:

 Keep in mind that if you're checking for yourself, you'll need to enter either your license number or your name, type of license, and the address you used when applying for your license.

 If you let your Massachusetts real estate license expire, don't worry.
 Whether it expired last month or last decade, there's an easy path to reactivating it.

 To understand what you need to do, let’s first discuss the different statuses of real estate licenses.

 In the State of Massachusetts, there are three basic real estate license statuses: